HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Spectroscopic confirmation

 \subsection{Performance of photometric redshifts}

 We compared the resulting z$_{\rm{spec}}$ with the calibrated photometric redshifts used for the sample selection to assess the quality of the latter (Fig.~\ref{fig:zphot}).
-The quoted normalized median absolute deviation of the adopted photo-zs\footnote{$\sigma_{\rm{NMAD}}=1.48 \cdot \rm{median}(|z_{\rm{phot}}-z_{\rm{spec}}|/(1+z_{\rm{spec}}))$, Hoaglin et al. 1983} was $\sigma_{\rm{NMAD}}=0.025$ estimated on the spectroscopically confirmed sample at z$\sim$1.5, reducing to 0.018 once galaxies with less reliable $z_{\rm{spec}}$ were excluded.
-As clarified in \citealt{strazz15}, the accuracy is maximum for bright objects (such as those used for spectroscopic confirmation) and decreases for fainter ones (either less massive sources or at higher z).
-In order to take this into account, in Fig.~\ref{fig:zphot} we show the error bars computed using the $z_{\rm{phot}}$ accuracy estimated by the authors for faint objects, as a function of the K band magnitude in \citealt{mc10}.
+The quoted normalized median absolute deviation of the adopted photo-zs\footnote{$\sigma_{\rm{NMAD}}=1.48 \cdot \rm{median}(|z_{\rm{phot}}-z_{\rm{spec}}|/(1+z_{\rm{spec}}))$, Hoaglin et al. 1983} was $\sigma_{\rm{NMAD}}=0.025$, estimated on the spectroscopically confirmed sample at z$\sim$1.5, reducing to 0.018 once galaxies with less reliable $z_{\rm{spec}}$ were excluded.
+As clarified in \citet{strazz15}, the accuracy is maximum for bright objects (such as those used for spectroscopic confirmation) and decreases for fainter ones (either less massive sources or at higher z).
+In order to take this into account, in Fig.~\ref{fig:zphot} we show the error bars computed using the $z_{\rm{phot}}$ accuracy estimated by the authors for faint objects, as a function of the K-band magnitude in \citet{mc10}.
 For objects between K=[20.8, 22] - such as in our case - the expected uncertainty is $\sim$0.040(1+z).
 The $z_{\rm{phot}}$ used for the selection of our sample largely agree with the $z_{\rm{spec}}$ derived here, with a small systematic underestimation of 0.04\%.
-We included the performance of photometric redshifts from \citealt{Muzzin13} as well.
-Note that ID 1 and ID 2 are outside the UltraVISTA area and therefore not present in this latter catalog.
-The nominal $\sigma_{\rm{NMAD}}$ we derived here by comparison with our spectroscopic sample are 0.057 and 0.033 respectively for the two catalogs.
-Applying the same calibration to the \citealt{Muzzin13} photometry at z$\sim$1.5 (instead of \citealt{mc10}), the accuracy improved to $\Delta z/(1+z)=0.015$, especially at z$\geq$1.8, comparable to that obtained in \citealt{Muzzin13}, as can be expected given the deeper photometry in the \citealt{Muzzin13} with respect to \citealt{mc10} catalogs (see \citealt{strazz15}).
+We included the performance of photometric redshifts from \citet{Muzzin13} as well.
+ID 1 and ID 2 are outside the UltraVISTA area and therefore not present in this latter catalog.
+The nominal $\sigma_{\rm{NMAD}}$ we derived here by comparison with our spectroscopic sample are 0.057 and 0.033 for the two catalogs, respectively.
+We ascribe this difference in redshift accuracy to the different depths and number of photometric bands of the two catalogs.
+As noted in \citet{strazz15}, already at z$\sim$1.5 the same photo-z calibration method yielded an accuracy similar to that independently provided by \citet{Muzzin13} ($\Delta z/(1+z)=0.015$) when the photometry of \citet{Muzzin13} was used instead of that of \citet{mc10}.